Progressive macular hypomelanosis

 - Lepromatous leprosy – Can present with many widespread hypopigmented or slightly erythematous lesions.
 Lesions tend to be more prominent on the cooler parts of the body (eg, nose, earlobes, eyebrows, cheeks, ears, buttocks, and extensor and acral extremities).

-- Leishmaniasis lesions (Old World and New World) – May heal without therapy, leaving a hypopigmented, atrophic scar.
+- Cutaneous leishmaniasis lesions – May heal without therapy, leaving a hypopigmented, atrophic scar.
 Active lesions usually develop central ulceration.
 Microscopy or biopsy often reveals the presence of parasites.

 - Secondary syphilis – A papulosquamous eruption involving the trunk and extremities, including the palms and soles.
 History of primary chancre should raise concern for this diagnosis, and most patients present with systemic symptoms such as fever, headache, sore throat, and malaise.